Sienci-Labs/Resources/README.md

     1. Fast-forward or merge
     1. Git Credential Manager
     1. Enable file system caching
+1. Once it's installed, open the 'Git Bash' application and in the command line send the following commands one at a time
+    1. `git config --global user.name "YourUsername"`
+    1. `git config --global user.email "your-email@website.com"`
+    1. `git config --global user.password "1234321"`
+    1. `git config --global credential.helper store`

-1. Go back to VS Code and click the 'refresh' link, then make a test pull request to check if everything's working
+1. Go back to VS Code and click the 'refresh' link

+, then make a test pull request to check if everything's working
 1. Once done, go to the Extensions tab and install:
     - markdownlint (we've set it up to give yellow warnings if your writing might cause structural issues)
     - Code Spell Checker (set up to help check spelling)